Dave Moore (tight end): Post-NFL career

-Moore hosted a fishing show on SunSports titled “ One Moore Catch” and owns a restaurant “Island Way Grill” in Clearwater, Florida with former teammate Mike Alstott.
-Dave has a wife, Ann Marie, a daughter, Halee, and a son, Jake.
+Moore hosted a fishing show on SunSports titled One Moore Catch and owns a restaurant "Island Way Grill" in Clearwater, Florida with former teammate Mike Alstott.
+Moore has a wife, Ann Marie, a daughter, Halee, and a son, Jake.
 He is an avid fisherman.
 According to his Twitter account, Moore received a Super Bowl Ring at the Buccaneers' ring ceremony for their 2020 victory.

 Moore Resources Insurance

 Dave Moore founded Moore Resources Insurance in 2007, and is CEO and President of the company.